wmjordan/Codist/README.md

   * More syntax colors (adopting syntax highlight colors) for symbols.
   * Icons for documetation parts.
   * Selectable content of the documentation.
-  * Copyable quick info content (First select text with your mouse, then press `Ctrl + C` shortcut key).
+  * Copyable quick info content (First select text with your mouse, then press `Ctrl + C` shortcut key, or right click to show up a context menu with Copy command).
   * Symbols inside the documentation work with _Click and Go_ feature too. i.e. you can click them and go to the source code if available.
   * Concise form of members (without leading namespace or containing type names, hover your mouse over a symbol to view its full definition).
   * Extra tags, such as `<b>` (for bold), `<i>` (for italic) and `<u>` (for underline) are supported.